 I followed the coast out to Tynemouth, where there are the remains of a castle and a priory, and a still-intact chip shop.

-There is a network of Wagon Ways all over Newcastle.
+There is a network of Waggon Ways all over Newcastle.
 These were once railways running from the collieries (that were also all over the city) to the staiths on the river where the coal was loaded onto ships.
 Originally, the rails were wooden; later these were plated with iron and later still replaced with iron rails.
-Some of the wagon ways operated under gravity.
+Some of the waggon ways operated under gravity.

-Over the past 20 years, many of the remaining wagon ways have been converted into tracks for cycling or walking.
-Using the wagon ways, I was able to cycle most of the way home off-road.
+Over the past 20 years, many of the remaining waggon ways have been converted into tracks for cycling or walking.
+Using the waggon ways, I was able to cycle most of the way home off-road.